University of Electronic Science and Technology of China

-The University of Electronic Science and Technology of China (UESTC) is a national public research university in Chengdu, Sichuan, China.
-It was founded in 1956 instructed by the Premier Zhou Enlai.
-UESTC was established on the basis of the incorportation of electronics divisions of then three universities including Jiaotong University (now Shanghai Jiao Tong University and Xi'an Jiaotong University), Nanjing Institute of Technology (now Southeast University), and South China Institute of Technology (now South China University of Technology).
-UESTC was supported by the Double First Class University Plan, 985 Project and 211 Project of China.
+The University of Electronic Science and Technology of China (UESTC) is a public university in Chengdu, Sichuan, China.
+Founded in 1956 by the instruction of then Premier Zhou Enlai, the university is affiliated with the Ministry of Education of China.
+It is co-sponsored by the Ministry of Education, the Ministry of Industry and Information Technology, the Sichuan Provincial Government, and the Chengdu Municipal Government.
+The university is part of Project 211, Project 985, and the Double First-Class Construction.

+UESTC was established on the basis of the incorporation of electronics divisions of then three universities including Jiaotong University (now Shanghai Jiao Tong University and Xi'an Jiaotong University), Nanjing Institute of Technology (now Southeast University), and South China Institute of Technology (now South China University of Technology).
 Now UESTC is a multidisciplinary research university with electronic science and technology as its nucleus, engineering as its major field, and featured with management, liberal art and medicine.